avantrec/avantrec.github.io/sonoplus-beta/index.md

 If you participate in the Beta test you agree that Avantrec Ltd can remotely access your SonoPlus device, for the sole purposes of monitoring its performance (including troubleshooting) and updating its software.

-Beta test units are currently being supplied free of charge, but we reserve the right to request the return of the units at the end of the trial.
+SonoPlus Beta units are currently being supplied free of charge, but we reserve the right to request the return of the units at the end of the trial (after several months of usage).

+Thanks for your interest in the SonoPlus Beta trial.